sntntn/FitPlusPlus/README.md

 - **Database:** MongoDB, Microsoft SQL Server
 - **Containerization:** Docker and Docker Compose
 - **Event Bus:** RabbitMQ for microservices communication
-- **Communication Protocols:** GRPC and REST API for microservices communication
+- **Communication Protocols:** WebSockets (real-time chat), GRPC and REST API for microservices communication
 - **Payment Integration:** PayPal for chat session payments and booking training
 - **CQRS:** Implemented for Command and Query separation in the chat service (planned)